adamsilver/fdpb/02-Checkout.md

 - Etc
 - Etc

-But acronyms aside, the hint tells users exactly where to find the answer.
-Telling users *This is the last 3 digits on the back of your card* keeps things simple.
-That's all they need to know in this case.
+Acronyms aside, the hint tells users exactly where to find the answer making things clear.
+That's all they need to know anyway.

-### Billing address reveal
+### Billing address

+The billing address is a replica of the delivery address which we designed earlier.
+Using the same component makes the interface familiar.
+Familiarity is an important quality of an interface.

-To process the card, we need the associated address that card is registered to.
-For most users this is the same as their delivery address.
-The user already gave us this information earlier.
-So we can use this to enhance the experience.
+To process the card, we need its registered address.
+For most users this is the same as the delivery address.
+The user already provided this information, so we can use this to enhance the experience.

-To do this, we'll add an extra form field, as counterintuitive as that may sound.
-Instead of exposing the billing address fields, we give users a checkbox asking them if their billing address and delivery address are the same.
+To do this, we'll add an extra field, as counterintuitive as that may sound.
+Instead of exposing the billing address, we'll ask users if their billing address and delivery address are the same.
 This is the most common scenario, so we default it to checked.

 With Javascript available, we hide the billing address fields.
 Unchecking the checkbox reveals them for the user to fill out accordingly.
 Here's the relevant Javascript: